 Philips have cleverly designed the children’s Sonicare to be suitable for different ages with its two speed settings and two sizes of brush head.
 With the slower speed and compact head it can be used from age four, with the faster setting and larger head more suitable for ages seven and up.

 In terms of design, you aren’t stuck with gender-stereotyped cartoons; instead kids can choose from a range of sticker designs which affix to the brush handle.
 These let them personalise their brush and update its look now and again.

-The standard brush (without Bluetooth) features a timer which plays a sound every 30 seconds until brushing is complete.
+The standard brush (without Bluetooth) is more expensive than the Colgate and Oral-B options.
+It features a timer which plays a sound every 30 seconds until brushing is complete.

 Philips say the battery lasts up to three weeks on a single charge, but many reviewers say it actually lasts more like four or six weeks.

-If you go for the Bluetooth version, the brush connects in real time to the accompanying app to encourage children to brush thoroughly.
+If you go for the Bluetooth version, at a more premium price point, the brush connects in real time to the accompanying app to encourage children to brush thoroughly.
 Led by the character Sparkly, kids will have fun tracking their progress.
 Some parents have warned that the app is so fun, kids want to keep playing on it even after brushing is over.

 Fortunately, the Bluetooth brush can store data from up to 20 brushes without connecting to the app, updating the record next time it is connected.
 This could be a handy feature if you have a tight morning routine and don’t want the distraction of the app every time your child brushes.

 Both models of the Philips Sonicare for kids receive great reviews and seem to offer good quality and value for money.
 If you have children of different ages, this product could avoid the need to buy multiple brushes (as long as they can agree on which sticker to apply!).

 FOREO ISSA mikro and mini